 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Our children follow a varied and balanced curriculum which provides exciting learning experiences.
-This year we have introduced When we identify a child or group of children as needing additional support in an area of learning we provide additional We respond to the individual learning needs and physical needs of our children to ensure everyone can access all areas of support or challenge.
+This year we have introduced When we identify a child or group of children as needing additional support in an area of learning we provide additional We respond to the individual learning needs and physical needs of our children to ensure everyone can access all areas of

 '100 things to do before you leave Connor Downs Academy.'
 These fun activities aim to encourage children to enjoy the natural world, support their emotional and physical wellbeing and widen their life experiences.

-- All children have full access to the curriculum and to educational visits that enrich learning. - We liaise with secondary schools that provide opportunities in focused curriculum areas for example: dance, journalism, river studies and advanced art. - Secondary schools also offer workshops aimed at more able and talented pupils in all areas of the curriculum.

-- The impact of this support or challenge is continually monitored and evaluated to enable us to make sure it is supporting children effectively. - Extra support or challenge may be delivered within a small group teacherled or teaching assistant-led intervention. - We ensure these interventions are closely linked with the class curriculum so that all of the children's learning is linked together. - In the last two years interventions have included: - improving pupils' spoken language skills through Talk Boost - using phonics skills to improve reading and writing - spelling, punctuation and grammar - secondary school interventions provided by secondary school in closing the Y6 gap in literacy and maths - additional maths support - Fun fit to improve coordination and core balance the curriculum.

-- For some children, this may involve some one- to- one support. - This could include, for example, creating resources for an individual child, focussed work to introduce new topic vocabulary or targeted support to help a child become a more independent learner.
+All children have full access to the curriculum and to educational visits that enrich learning.
+We liaise with secondary schools that provide opportunities in focused curriculum areas for example: dance, journalism, river studies and advanced art.
+Secondary schools also offer workshops aimed at more able and talented pupils in all areas of the curriculum. support or challenge.
+The impact of this support or challenge is continually monitored and evaluated to enable us to make sure it is supporting children effectively.
+Extra support or challenge may be delivered within a small group teacherled or teaching assistant-led intervention.
+We ensure these interventions are closely linked with the class curriculum so that all of the children's learning is linked together.
+In the last two years interventions have included: improving pupils' spoken language skills through Talk Boost using phonics skills to improve reading and writing spelling, punctuation and grammar secondary school in closing the Y6 gap in literacy and maths additional maths support the curriculum.
+For some children, this may involve some one- to- one support.
+This could include, for example, creating resources for an individual child, focussed work to introduce new topic vocabulary or targeted support to help a child become a more independent learner. balance